fmi/java-course/homeworks/02-movie-review-sentiment-analyzer/README.md

     List<String> getMostFrequentWords(int n);

     /**
-     * Returns a list of the n most positive words in the reviews, sorted by sentiment score in decreasing order *
+     * Returns a list of the n most positive words in the reviews, sorted by sentiment score in decreasing order.
+     * Words are considered case-insensitive.
+     *
      * @throws {@link IllegalArgumentException}, if n is negative */
     List<String> getMostPositiveWords(int n);

     /**
-     * Returns a list of the n most negative words in the reviews, sorted by sentiment score in ascending order *
+     * Returns a list of the n most negative words in the reviews, sorted by sentiment score in ascending order.
+     * Words are considered case-insensitive.
+     *
      * @throws {@link IllegalArgumentException}, if n is negative */